 Change the primary zone

-- On the Overview page, find the Node Information section and click Migrate Cluster Across Zones.
+- On the Overview page, click Migrate Cluster Across Zones.

 - If the destination zone is a secondary zone, data migration is not required.
 Switching to a new secondary zone is fast because only compute nodes are switched.
 The average time required to migrate a compute node is five minutes.
 This operation is often performed during disaster recovery drills.